-We believe that a good and strong society is a just and inclusive one.
-One where we are free from harm and can all contribute and flourish, whoever we are.
+We believe that a good and strong society is a just and inclusive one. where we are free from harm and can all contribute and flourish, whoever we are.

 Equally Ours (previously the Equality and Diversity Forum) is a UK charity that brings together people and organisations working across equality, human rights and social justice to make a reality of these in everyone’s lives.

 We understand the problems that prevent us from being the best society we can be, and shape the policy solutions that will get us there.

-We bring our members and policymakers together, providing a platform to engage, network, share learning and discuss equality and human rights issues in depth.
-And we help members to find common ground and speak with one voice on shared policy solutions.
+We bring our Trustees together, providing a platform to engage, network, share learning and discuss equality and human rights issues in depth.
+And we help us to find common ground and speak with one voice on shared policy solutions.

 There are four strands to our strategic communications work: audience insight research; frame and message development and testing; campaign and content creation; and building the capacity of civil society to communicate and campaign for change.

-Our focus is helping the most vunerable overcome Isolation and exclusion and experience fullness of life.
+Our focus is helping the most vulnerable overcome Isolation and exclusion and experience fullness of life.

 We help elders of ethnic backgrounds, who also live in the UK in NW10 area of London where I originally resided.